Analysis

 Senate Rules May Expedite Border Bill

-Senate procedure can sometimes accelerate action rather than obstruct it.
-This article explains how the chamber’s rules might be used to move a border bill more quickly than many observers expect.
+How Senate rules might be used to move a border bill more quickly than many observers expect.

 The Rules Aren't The Problem